tpalko/photo-binner/README.md

 - flesh out global options vs. per-source
 - report each change made / reverse processing
 - allow configurable arbitrary path to plugin sources
+- broader deduplication
+- other fun things to do with image files while we're in there anyway